Cognigy/Documentation/docs/insights/overview.md

   <figcaption>Overview dashboard</figcaption>
 </figure>

-Cognigy Insights features a variety of different dashboards and explorers, which visualize key metrics of your currently selected virtual agent.
+Cognigy Insights features a variety of different dashboards and explorers, which visualize key metrics of your currently selected AI Agent.

 We provide the following Dashboards: